B-Broocks/MathLibrary/README.md

 # MathLibrary
-Some projects where i implement math concepts (Analysis and Linear Algebra) in c++
+Some projects where i implement math concepts (c++ or python)

+the jnf.py takes a matrix and its eigenvalues as an input